turnersale/reading_notes/reading/geron_hands_on_ml.md

 - Main Challenge of ML:
   - Insufficient Quantity of Data:
     - Often requires thousands if not millions of examples (compared to a few or several examples for humans)
-    - A famous paper titled &quot;The Unreasonable Effectiveness of Data&quot; suggests that more effort should be spent on a proper corpus rather than a great model, as researchers found that many algorithms performed similarly once a sufficiently large data store was used
+    - A famous paper titled "The Unreasonable Effectiveness of Data" suggests that more effort should be spent on a proper corpus rather than a great model, as researchers found that many algorithms performed similarly once a sufficiently large data store was used
-  - Nonrepresentative Training Data:
+  - Non-representative Training Data:
     - Likely to train a model that only describes the samples and cannot generalize
     - Sampling bias: a flawed method of data collection that unduly biases the samples used for model training
     - Nonresponse bias: bias introduced by individuals not responding to requests for survey data